Adding certificates to HTTPS (Documentation)

 The following new settings are available in the

 listener_allowed_clients option must be set to reflect the set of hosts or subnets you expect to receive data from via this transport.
-(Information about the calling client must be passed along to Bronx by the fronting web server [i.e., Apache HTTP Server in GroundWork 7, NGINX in GroundWork 8].
-So the fact that Bronx is listening only on a localhost network interface [as specified by
+(Information about the calling client must be passed along to Bronx by the fronting web server [NGINX in the GroundWork 8 reverse proxy container], and that is a standard part of the GroundWork 8 reverse-proxy setup.
+So the fact that Bronx is listening only on an intra-container private network interface [as specified by

-listener_ipv4_hostname] and only accepting direct socket connections from the web server acting as a reverse proxy [as specified by
+listener_ipv4_hostname] and accepting direct socket connections from the web server acting as a reverse proxy [as allowed by

 http_listener_allowed_peers] does not preclude it from accepting data from your GDMA clients.
-It just means that there must be some intermediary process on the GroundWork server, namely the web server, that passes along each request.)
-If you change the port number in the
+It just means that there must be some intermediary process on the GroundWork server, namely the reverse proxy web server, that passes along each request.)

 For simplicity in initial setup, the